 However, in many cases spousal support is awarded by the court as a type of compensation for financial and professional sacrifices made by one spouse during the marriage.
 If your spousal support obligation is compensatory in nature, your ex-spouse’s remarriage is unlikely to affect your continuing financial obligation to them.

-In general, it is fair to say that the effects of remarriage are more significant on needs-based support than with compensatory or contractually based support.
+In general, it is fair to say that the effects of remarriage are more significant on needs-based support than with compensatory or contractually-based support.

 Under What Conditions Does Spousal Support End?